FENECON Industrial XL Operating Instructions

 Residual risks:

-Incorrect operation can lead to serious injury or death.
+A malfunction can result in serious injury or death.

 Before switching on the system, make sure that

-• there are no persons in the danger zone.
+• there are no persons in the zone of danger.

 4.2.
 Scope of delivery